nickolaskg/csharpcoursework/Homework04/README.md

-# Homework #1
+# Homework #4

-> _Write a Visual Studio 2019 Console Application that calculates and displays the conversion of an entered number of dollars into currency denominations—twenties, tens, fives, and ones.
-For example, $113 is 5 twenties, 1 ten, 0 fives, and 3 ones._
+> _Create a Visual Studio 2019 Console Application  whose Main() method declares an array of  10 integers.
+Call a method to interactively fill the array with any number of values up to 10 or until a sentinel value is entered.
+If an entry is not an integer, re-prompt the user.
+Call a second method that accepts out parameters for the highest value in the array, lowest value in the array, sum of the values in the array, and arithmetic average.
+In the Main() method, display all the statistics._
 ***

 1. Create a Console Application: